miohtama/vvv/docs/source/integration.rst

 Installation is on-demand - if your project does not contain PHP files no PHP validator will be installed.

-However sometimes automatic installation is little bit tricky in which case yo'll get an error message with a link to friendly installation instructions for a specific validator.
+In the case validators cannot be automatically installed due to system dependencies (e.g. Java) you'll get an error message with a link to friendly installation instructions for a specific validator.

 Automatically installed files
 ====================================

-By default, VVV keeps automatically downloaded validator binaries in hidden
-``.vvv`` folder in your project root.
-You can override this setting with command line switches.
+By default, :doc:`VVV keeps automatically downloaded </installation>` software in hidden ``.vvv`` folder.
+You can override the folder location with a command line switch.

 Also use ``--reinstall`` option as described below to purge and reinstall files in this folder if needed.